covXtreme : MATLAB software for non-stationary penalised piecewise constant marginal and conditional extreme value models: Discussion

 The \PPC methodology makes a number of simplifying assumptions, motivated by the authors' experience of extreme value analysis applied to the ocean environment using a range of methodologies of difference complexities.
 For example, \PPC relies on sensible user-specified partitioning of the covariate domain into bins within which it is reasonable to assume common marginal tails and a common dependence structure; this simplifies inference considerably compared with competitor approaches.
 Moreover, we believe that inferences using \PPC with good partitioning are competitive with alternatives using more sophisticated tools.
 Specifically, \PPC marginally is equivalent to a Voronoi set representation with pre-specified covariate partition, which was demonstrated by \cite{ZnnEA19a} to be competitive with P-spline and Bayesian adaptive regression spline covariate representations. \PPC further assumes that the generalised Pareto shape parameter $\xi$ in each marginal model is constant with covariate; because of the relative difficulty of estimating the shape parameter compared with the scale, this would appear reasonable in the absence of strong evidence to the contrary, especially for small samples of data.
 Likewise, the $\beta$, $\mu$ and $\sigma$ parameters of the conditional extremes model are assumed stationary.
 This appears reasonable since $\beta$ is an exponent, again difficult to estimate.
 Moreover, $\mu$ and $\sigma$ are essentially nuisance parameters; any model misspecification caused by the assumption of stationarity will be accommodated to some extent by the adoption of residuals from model fitting for inferences under the model.
-It might be appropriate to relax some of the assumptions for specific applications, for example (a) when there is strong evidence that generalised Pareto $\xi$ is unlikely to be constant (e.g. due to land shadow and fetch limitation effects on $H_S$), or (b) since parameter estimates for conditional extremes $\alpha$ and $\mu$ are highly correlated when $\beta$ is close to unity.
+It might be appropriate to relax some of the assumptions for specific applications, for example (a) when there is strong evidence that generalised Pareto $\xi$ is unlikely to be constant (e.g. due to land shadow and fetch limitation effects on $H_S$), or (b) since parameter estimates for conditional extremes $\alpha$ and $\mu$ are highly correlated when $\beta$ is close to unity. {We also note that it is not clear whether non-stationary marginal extreme analysis is necessarily the best approach to estimate marginal return values from non-stationary data.
+Provided that sufficient sample is available, so that a sufficiently high threshold for peaks over threshold analysis can be set, often a stationary marginal analysis is at least competitive if not preferable; see \cite{MckJnt20} for further discussion.}

 We anticipate that \PPC might provide a pragmatic starting point to studies of spatial and temporal dependence of extremes, since the underlying methodology of both conditional spatial extremes (e.g. \citealt{ShtEA19}, \citealt{ShtEA21}, \citealt{WdsTwn19}) and Markov extremal and similar time-series models (e.g. \citealt{WntTwn17}, \citealt{TndEA18}, \citealt{TndEA23}) involves each of Stages 1-4 of the \PPC approach.
 We also hope that \PPC might be useful generally in estimating joint characteristics of extremes from multivariate time-series.